dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-errors.md

 ---
 title: Design-time error troubleshooting
 description: Learn about some of the common errors that occur when the Windows Forms Designer fails to load.
-This article may help you troubleshoot those errors. ms.date: 07/19/2023 ms.topic: troubleshooting
+This article might help you troubleshoot those errors. ms.date: 07/19/2023 ms.topic: troubleshooting
 f1_keywords: